aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 aws redshift-data get-statement-result --id "SET YOUR STATEMENT ID HERE" --region "us-west-2"
 ```

-Return to the root of the credit scoring repository
+Once you see some data, go to the feature_repo folder to set up feast
 ```
-cd ..
+cd ../feature_repo
 ```

 ### Setting up Feast ###